fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 2) You can have only one mutable reference to the same object.

 Multi-borrow context provides detailed error messages for cases when borrowing has failed.
-For example, it will tell you if you're trying to mutably borrow an object, that was already borrowed as immutable (and vice versa).
+For example, it will tell you if you're trying to mutably borrow an object that is already borrowed as immutable (and vice versa).
 It also provides handle validation and will tell you what's wrong with it.
-It could be either invalid index of it, or the generation.
-The latter means that the object at the handle was changed and the handle is invalid.
+It could be either an invalid index or generation.
+The latter means that the object at the handle was changed and therefore the handle is invalid.

 The previous example looks kinda synthetic and does not show the real-world code that could lead to borrowing issues.
 Let's fix this.
-Imagine that you're making a shooter, and you have bots, that can follow and attack targets.
+Imagine that you're making a shooter, and that you have bots that can follow and attack targets.
 Then the code could look like this:

 ```rust